Trending

 The Menstrual Cycle and Skin Sensitivity.

 The menstrual cycle can affect various aspects of a person’s body, including skin sensitivity.
-Hormonal fluctuations during menstruation may cause the skin to be more sensitive than usual.
-Some individuals may experience heightened sensitivity while shaving during their period, but this is subjective and varies from person to person.
+Hormonal changes during menstruation can lead to the skin getting positively sensitive.
+A person who has such a condition may easily be prone to irritations while using the blade.
+However, this is really personal and varies from person to person.

 menstruation